-There are many types of filling materials availBCle, each with their own advantages and disadvantages.
+There are many types of filling materials available, each with its own advantages and disadvantages.
 You and the doctor can discuss the best options for restoring your teeth.
 Composite fillings, along with silver amalgam fillings, are the most widely used today.
-Because composite fillings are tooth colored, they can be closely matched to the color of existing teeth, and are more aesthetically suited for use in front teeth or the more visible areas of the teeth.
+Because composite fillings are tooth-colored, they can be closely matched to the color of existing teeth, and are more aesthetically suited for use in front teeth or the more visible areas of the teeth.

 Who Needs Dental Fillings?

 If your teeth are chipped, cracked or damaged by tooth decay, they need fillings.
 Large cavities are obvious and often painful, but small pinhole cavities and hard-to-see areas between teeth may also need attention.
 Your dentist can find cavities and sites of tooth decay that you may not see in the mirror.
 X-rays, dental probes, and dyes can reveal areas that need dental restoration.
 Your dentist can also see areas that you may not be able to spot, which is one reason why regular dental check-ups are vital for your oral health.
 Regular visits allow the dentist to see small problems before they become large ones.

 Although cavities are the most common reason for fillings, they are not the only reason your dentist may recommend reconstructive work.
 If you grind your teeth, bite your nails or use your teeth as tools, you may erode the chewing surfaces enough to require a filling to restore a healthy bite.